 On appointment of the first President Bush.
 Charged by law with overseeing and reporting to the President on all aspects of Academy operations and midshipmen education and life.

 The city’s literacy coalition, on appointment of Mayor Lee P. Brown .

 Appointed by the county commissioners of Harris County, Texas.
 The seven-member body oversees the public wharves and facilities of the Port of Houston Authority, the nation’s largest port in foreign-trade tonnage and second-largest in total tonnage.

 Member of the board of directors of National Public Radio

 Formerly a member of the boards of The Asia Society-Texas Center, Houston World Affairs Council, Institute of International Education (regional), the Mental Health Association of Houston; and the Conservation Trust of Puerto Rico.
-Also formerly a member/chairman of several committees of the Greater Houston Partnership.
+And formerly a member/chairman of several committees of the Greater Houston Partnership.

 Education: A.B. cum laude, Harvard College, l968

-Languages: French, Spanish, some Arabic
+Languages: French, Spanish, some German and Arabic

 Marital status: Married; one child